 How Can Acupuncture Help Me?

 The healing ability of Acupuncture and Chinese Medicine is vast.
-Relief from insomnia, fertility issues, anxiety, depression, digestive issues and pain (to name only a few), can all be obtained through acupuncture and herbal medicine.
+Relief from insomnia, fertility issues, stress and anxiety, depression, digestive issues and pain (to name only a few), can all be obtained through acupuncture and herbal medicine.
 An acupuncture diagnosis focuses on the body as a whole, instead of only the symptoms causing discomfort or imbalance.
-By addressing the root (cause) and the branch (symptom), patients can expect positive changes that are profound and long lasting.
+By addressing the root (cause) and the branch (symptom), patients can expect positive changes that are profound and long-lasting.